ImperialCollegeLondon/M40001_lean/README.md

 # M40001/M40009 example sheets and course notes in Lean.

 M40001/M40009 is the "introduction to proof" course in the maths department at Imperial College London.
 I (Kevin Buzzard) am formalising the part of the course that I am running.

 Over time expect course notes and example sheets to appear.

+Current state: no course notes, but two example sheets.

 # How to try the example sheets in Lean

 ## Try the example sheets online

-Use the following links:

-**TODO** link to sheet 1
-**TODO link to sheet 2 etc
+[I'm about to add links]

 ## Download the project and try the example sheets on your own computer

 This only works if you have Lean and mathlib installed.
-Instructions for installing Lean and mathlib are at https://github.com/leanprover-community/mathlib#installation HERE (**TODO make link**)
+Instructions for installing Lean and mathlib are [here at the mathlib github repository](https://github.com/leanprover-community/mathlib#installation).

 If lean and mathlib are installed, then install this project by typing this: